-Propitiating the powerful Goddess with this Homa can bestow you with the following benefits:
+According to Devi Mahatmyam, propitiating the powerful Goddess Chandi with this Homa can bestow you with the following benefits:

-The nine special nights of the supreme goddess called Navaratri is considered extremely auspicious for performing Chandi Homa.
-Apart from these days, other days conducive for the Homa include Ashtami, Navami, Chaturdasi, Magha Amavasya, Jyeshta Amavasya, Chaithra and Kartik Pournami.
+Navaratri, the nine special nights of the supreme goddess is considered extremely auspicious for performing Chandi Homa.
+Apart from these days, other days conducive for the Homa include Ashtami (8th Moon phase), Navami (9th Moon phase), Chaturdasi (14th Moon phase), Magha Amavasya (New Moon in the month of Magha), Jyestha Amavasya (New Moon in the month of Jyestha), Chitra and Karthigai Pournami (Full Moon in the months of Chitra and Karthigai).
 It is preferable to perform the Homa during daytime and preferably finish the rituals before sunset.

 A Chandi Homa is not an ordinary fire ritual and has to be performed by expert priests with years of experience in handling such a complex and powerful homa.
 Chandi homa will help one become free from evil eyes, curses, obstacles and also be blessed with long-lasting good health, wealth and prosperity.